Mirania/session-comparator/README.md

 # session-comparator

-scripts that analyse and compare user session data in Linux
+Bash scripts that analyse and compare user session data in Linux.